meltano/meltano/docs/src/plugins/loaders/redshift.md

 - [Environment variable](/docs/configuration.html#configuring-settings): `TARGET_REDSHIFT_BATCH_SIZE_ROWS`
 - Default: `100000`

 Maximum number of rows in each batch.
-At the end of each batch, the rows in the batch are loaded into Postgres.
+At the end of each batch, the rows in the batch are loaded into Redshift.

 #### How to use